Gratitude or not? ∙

 John D. Rockefeller was asked, “How much money is enough money?”
 He replied, “Just a little bit more.”

 Rockefeller may ultimately be remembered simply for the raw size of his wealth.
-In 1902, an audit showed Rockefeller was worth about $200 million—compared to the total national wealth of the United States that year of $101 billion.
-Rockefeller’s net worth over the last decades of his life would easily place him among the very wealthiest persons in history.
+In 1902, an audit showed Rockefeller was worth about $200 million – compared to the total national wealth of the United States that year of $101 billion.
+Rockefeller’s net worth over the last decades of his life would easily place him among the wealthiest persons in history.

 In many ways, Rockefeller echoes the hunger in our own hearts.
-Whether it’s directed at one thing in particular, or just a vague longing for “more.”
-But in reality “more” is never enough.
+Whether it’s directed at one thing in particular or a vague longing for “more.”
+But in reality, “more” is never enough.

 25 Whom have I in heaven but you?
 I desire you more than anything on earth.